moodynooby/fireMin/README.md

 5️⃣ Fire Min will automatically use your language if your system matches it!

 #### **Updating an Existing Language**

 - Open your language file in `localization/languages`.
 - Look for `"null"` values or `"missing translation"` comments.
 - Translate the corresponding English text from `en-US.json`.
 - Submit a **pull request** with your updates!

 ---

-🎉 **Welcome to the Fire Min Community!** Whether you're here to browse, develop, or contribute, we’re excited to have you on board! **Let’s build the future of private, fun, and merry browsing—together!** 🔥🚀